Greenbriar, Delta & Rutland

 The "Gleam" method submitted by Darrell Gwinup

 The "Gleam" method.
 I didn't invent it and I wish I could give proper credit.
 The Gleam method involves cleaning the rails using VERY fine wet/dry sandpaper or emery cloth, 600 grit or finer.
 Once the rails are cleaned, use a stainless steel washer to burnish the railheads.
 The fine sandpaper leaves a nice surface, but the burnishing really smoothes out the rails.
 Use stainless steel only; regular metal washers don't burnish well enough.
-Finally, apply a very light coating of metal polish to the railheads and polish it in well.
-Turnouts require a bit more effort, but you'd be surprised how easily little locos can negotiate the turnouts without stalling!
+Finally, apply a very light coating of metal polish to the railheads and polish it in well. track switches require a bit more effort, but you'd be surprised how easily little locos can negotiate the track switches without stalling!
 I tried it on a little used siding on my current layout.
 No matter what I sent down the siding, it always worked!
 Gleaming the entire layout was a 3 or 4 day long process (on a SMALL layout!), but in the end it was worth it.

 I gleamed nearly two years ago and haven't cleaned the track since.
 Haven't used the Bright Boy at all!!
 My layout goes for long periods of time without any activity and it was always frustrating trying to run a train around the layout.
 After gleaming, no matter HOW long the layout has sat idle, the trains run just fine!
 I do experience some spots or problem areas from time to time.
 All I've ever done was apply a little more metal polish and some buffing and I was back in business.